deviodigital/dispensary-age-verification/readme.txt

 = 2.6 =
 *   Added new German translation in `languages/dispensary-age-verification-de_DE.pot`
-*   Added option in the customizer settings to show/hide the success message in `includes/customizer.php`
+*   Added option in the customizer settings to set timeout for the success message in `includes/customizer.php`
 *   Added `dav_sanitize_select` helper function for the customizer settings in `includes/customizer.php`
-*   Updated translation array with `successHide` array item in `public/class-dispensary-age-verification-public.php`
+*   Updated translation array with `successMessage` array item in `public/class-dispensary-age-verification-public.php`
 *   Updated text strings for localization in `languages/dispensary-age-verification.pot`
 *   Updated text strings for localization in `languages/dispensary-age-verification-es_ES.pot`
 *   Updated text strings for localization in `languages/dispensary-age-verification-fr_FR.pot`